labor-digital/docker-compose-host-docs/Docker-Compose-Host/README.md

             - VIRTUAL_HOST=service.example.org,www.service.example.org
             - VIRTUAL_PORT=8000 # If NOT port 80 should be used
             - CERT_NAME=example.org # If you want to use a custom certificate
+        logging: # This option is critical!
+It activates docker's log-rotation and avoids storage overflow
+            options:
+                max-size: "128m"
+                max-files: "3"

 networks:
   web_net:
     external: true